jimwatt/P3-BehavioralCloning/writeup.md

 #### 1. An appropriate model architecture has been employed

-My model consists of a convolution neural network with 3x3 filter sizes and depths between 32 and 128 (model.py lines 18-24)
+My model consists of the LeNet architecture consisting of a convolution neural network with 5x5 filter sizes and depth of 6 (model.py lines 103-118) .

-The model includes RELU layers to introduce nonlinearity (code line 20), and the data is normalized in the model using a Keras lambda layer (code line 18).
+The model includes RELU activation layers to introduce nonlinearity (code line 111 and 113), and the data is normalized in the model using a Keras lambda layer (code line 107).

 #### 2. Attempts to reduce overfitting in the model

-The model contains dropout layers in order to reduce overfitting (model.py lines 21).
+The model contains max-pooling layers in order to reduce overfitting (model.py lines 112 and 114).

-The model was trained and validated on different data sets to ensure that the model was not overfitting (code line 10-16).
+The model was trained and validated on different data sets to ensure that the model was not overfitting (code line 12).
 The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.

 #### 3. Model parameter tuning